Dosage Form: tablet, extended release

-Potassium Chloride extended-release tablets are an electrolyte replenisher.
-The chemical name is Potassium Chloride, and the structural formula is KCl.
-Potassium Chloride, USP, occurs as a white, granular powder or as colorless crystals.
+Potassium Chloride Extended Release Tablets USP, 20 mEq is an electrolyte replenisher.
+The chemical name of the active ingredient is Potassium Chloride, and the structural formula is KCl.
+Potassium Chloride, USP occurs as a white, granular powder or as colorless crystals.
 It is odorless and has a saline taste.
 Its solutions are neutral to litmus.
 It is freely soluble in water and insoluble in alcohol.

 Potassium Chloride - Clinical Pharmacology

-Potassium ion is the principal intracellular cation of most body tissues.
-Potassium ions participate in a number of essential physiological processes including the maintenance of intracellular tonicity, the transmission of nerve impulses, the contraction of cardiac, skeletal and smooth muscle, and the maintenance of normal renal function.
+The potassium ion is the principal intracellular cation of most body tissues.
+Potassium ions participate in a number of essential physiological processes including the maintenance of intracellular tonicity; the transmission of nerve impulses; the contraction of cardiac, skeletal, and smooth muscle; and the maintenance of normal renal function.

 The intracellular concentration of potassium is approximately 150 to 160 mEq per liter.
 The normal adult plasma concentration is 3.5 to 5 mEq per liter.
 An active ion transport system maintains this gradient across the plasma membrane.

-If potassium depletion associated with metabolic alkalosis cannot be managed by correcting the fundamental cause of the deficiency, e.g., where the patient requires long term diuretic therapy, supplemental potassium in the form of high potassium food or Potassium Chloride may restore normal potassium levels.
+If potassium depletion associated with metabolic alkalosis cannot be managed by correcting the fundamental cause of the deficiency, e.g. where the patient requires long-term diuretic therapy, supplemental potassium in the form of high potassium food or Potassium Chloride may be able to restore normal potassium levels.

 Indications and Usage for Potassium Chloride

-BECAUSE OF REPORTS OF INTESTINAL AND GASTRIC ULCERATION AND BLEEDING WITH CONTROLLED-RELEASE Potassium Chloride PREPARATIONS, THESE DRUGS SHOULD BE RESERVED FOR THOSE PATIENTS WHO CANNOT TOLERATE OR REFUSE TO TAKE LIQUID OR EFFERVESCENT POTASSIUM PREPARATIONS, OR FOR PATIENTS WITH WHOM THERE IS A PROBLEM OF COMPLIANCE WITH THESE PREPARATIONS.
+BECAUSE OF REPORTS OF INTESTINAL AND GASTRIC ULCERATION AND BLEEDING WITH CONTROLLED-RELEASE Potassium Chloride PREPARATIONS, THESE DRUGS SHOULD BE RESERVED FOR THOSE PATIENTS WHO CANNOT TOLERATE OR REFUSE TO TAKE LIQUID OR EFFERVESCENT POTASSIUM PREPARATIONS OR FOR PATIENTS IN WHOM THERE IS A PROBLEM OF COMPLIANCE WITH THESE PREPARATIONS.

 Potassium supplements are contraindicated in patients with hyperkalemia since a further increase in serum potassium concentration in such patients can produce cardiac arrest.
-Hyperkalemia may complicate any of the following conditions: chronic renal failure, systemic acidosis such as diabetic acidosis, acute dehydration, extensive tissue breakdown as in severe burns, adrenal insufficiency, or the administration of a potassium-sparing diuretic, e.g., spironolactone, triamterene, or amiloride (see OVERDOSAGE).
+Hyperkalemia may complicate any of the following conditions: chronic renal failure, systemic acidosis, such as diabetic acidosis, acute dehydration, extensive tissue breakdown as in severe burns, adrenal insufficiency, or the administration of a potassium-sparing diuretic (e.g. spironolactone, triamterene, amiloride) (see OVERDOSAGE).

-Controlled-release formulations of Potassium Chloride have produced esophageal ulceration in certain cardiac patients with esophageal compression due to an enlarged left atrium.
+Controlled-release formulations of Potassium Chloride have produced esophageal ulceration in certain cardiac patients with esophageal compression due to enlarged left atrium.
 Potassium supplementation, when indicated in such patients, should be given as a liquid preparation or as an aqueous (water) suspension of Potassium Chloride (see PRECAUTIONS: Information for Patients, and DOSAGE AND ADMINISTRATION sections).

 In patients with impaired mechanisms for excreting potassium, the administration of potassium salts can produce hyperkalemia and cardiac arrest.
-This occurs most commonly in patients given potassium intravenously, but may also occur in patients given potassium orally.
-Potentially fatal hyperkalemia can develop rapidly and can be asymptomatic.
+This occurs most commonly in patients given potassium by the intravenous route but may also occur in patients given potassium orally.
+Potentially fatal hyperkalemia can develop rapidly and be asymptomatic.
 The use of potassium salts in patients with chronic renal disease, or any other condition which impairs potassium excretion, requires particularly careful monitoring of the serum potassium concentration and appropriate dosage adjustment.

 Solid oral dosage forms of Potassium Chloride can produce ulcerative and/or stenotic lesions of the gastrointestinal tract.
-Based on spontaneous adverse reaction reports, enteric-coated preparations of Potassium Chloride are associated with an increased frequency of small bowel lesions (40-50 per 100,000 patient years) compared to sustained-release wax matrix formulations (less than one per 100,000 patient years).
+Based on spontaneous adverse reaction reports, enteric-coated preparations of Potassium Chloride are associated with an increased frequency of small bowel lesions (40-50 per 100,000 patient years) compared to sustained release wax matrix formulations (less than one per 100,000 patient years).
 Because of the lack of extensive marketing experience with microencapsulated products, a comparison between such products and wax matrix or enteric-coated products is not available.
-Potassium Chloride extended-release tablets consist of a wax matrix formulated to provide a controlled rate of release Potassium Chloride and thus to minimize the possibility of a high local concentration of potassium near the gastrointestinal wall.
+Potassium Chloride Extended Release Tablets USP, 20 mEq is a tablet formulated to provide a controlled rate of release of microencapsulated Potassium Chloride and thus to minimize the possibility of a high local concentration of potassium near the gastrointestinal wall.

-Prospective trials have been conducted in normal human volunteers in which the upper gastrointestinal tract was evaluated by endoscopic inspection before and after one week of solid oral Potassium Chloride therapy.
+Prospective trials have been conducted in normal human volunteers in which the upper gastrointestinal tract was evaluated by endoscopic inspection before and after 1 week of solid oral Potassium Chloride therapy.
 The ability of this model to predict events occurring in usual clinical practice is unknown.
 Trials which approximated usual clinical practice did not reveal any clear differences between the wax matrix and microencapsulated dosage forms.
-In contrast, there was a higher incidence of gastric and duodenal lesions in subjects receiving a high dose of a wax matrix controlled-release formulation under conditions which did not resemble usual or recommended clinical practice, i.e., 96 mEq per day in divided doses of Potassium Chloride administered, to fasted patients in the presence of an anticholinergic drug to delay gastric emptying.
-The upper gastrointestinal lesions observed by endoscopy were asymptomatic and were not accompanied by evidence of bleeding (hemoccult testing).
-The relevance of these findings to the usual conditions, i.e., nonfasting, no anticholinergic agent, and smaller doses, under which controlled-release Potassium Chloride products are used is uncertain.
-Epidemiologic studies have not identified an elevated risk, compared to microencapsulated products, for upper gastrointestinal lesions in patients receiving wax matrix formulations.
-Potassium Chloride extended-release tablets should be discontinued immediately and the possibility of ulceration, obstruction or perforation considered if severe vomiting, abdominal pain, distention, or gastrointestinal bleeding occurs.
+In contrast, there was a higher incidence of gastric and duodenal lesions in subjects receiving a high dose of a wax matrix controlled-release formulation under conditions which did not resemble usual or recommended clinical practice (i.e. 96 mEq per day in divided doses of Potassium Chloride administered to fasted patients, in the presence of an anticholinergic drug to delay gastric emptying).
+The upper gastrointestinal lesions observed by endoscopy were asymptomatic and were not accompanied by evidence of bleeding (Hemoccult testing).
+The relevance of these findings to the usual conditions (i.e. non-fasting, no anticholinergic agent, smaller doses) under which controlled release Potassium Chloride products are used is uncertain; epidemiologic studies have not identified an elevated risk, compared to microencapsulated products, for upper gastrointestinal lesions in patients receiving wax matrix formulations.
+Potassium Chloride Extended Release Tablets USP, 20 mEq should be discontinued immediately and the possibility of ulceration, obstruction, or perforation should be considered if severe vomiting, abdominal pain, distention, or gastrointestinal bleeding occurs.

 The diagnosis of potassium depletion is ordinarily made by demonstrating hypokalemia in a patient with a clinical history suggesting some cause for potassium depletion.
-In interpreting the serum potassium level, the physician should bear in mind that acute alkalosis per se can produce hypokalemia in the absence of a deficit in total body potassium, while acute acidosis per se can increase the serum potassium concentration to within the normal range even in the presence of a reduced total body potassium.
-The treatment of potassium depletion, particularly in the presence of cardiac disease, renal disease, or acidosis, requires careful attention to acid-base balance and appropriate monitoring of serum electrolytes, the electrocardiogram, and the clinical status of the patient.
+In interpreting the serum potassium level, the physician should bear in mind that acute alkalosis per se can produce hypokalemia in the absence of a deficit in total body potassium while acute acidosis per se can increase the serum potassium concentration into the normal range even in the presence of a reduced total body potassium.
+The treatment of potassium depletion, particularly in the presence of cardiac disease, renal disease, or acidosis requires careful attention to acid-base balance and appropriate monitoring of serum electrolytes, the electrocardiogram, and the clinical status of the patient.

 Information for Patients